 All students who turn 5 prior to the end of April each year are able to commence Reception.
 Many students get tired in their first few weeks of school until they adjust to the new activities.
 You may wish to collect your child earlier for the first few weeks by arrangement with their teacher.
 Young students starting school for the first time embark on a steep learning curve and it may be beneficial for you to make a time to speak to their teacher to enquire about how you can help.

-Visiting School – Parents who wish to visit the school before their child begins are very welcome to do so.
-Please telephone or call at the school to make the necessary arrangements.
+Visiting the School: Parents who wish to visit the school before their child begins are very welcome to do so.
+Please telephone (8383 6110) or drop in to make the necessary arrangements.
 After your child starts school, you may also wish to observe or take part in classroom lessons.
 The class teacher will advise you of the best times to visit.

 Will my child have the opportunity to visit the school before she/he actually starts in Reception?

 Yes, we like children to have orientation visits, on one morning each week for four weeks prior to commencing school.
 This will be at the end of the term before your child commences school.
 Please contact the school to find out the arrangements for these visits.

 See also New Students & Reception Students in the A-Z of Important Facts section.

 and WAYS to SUPPORT YOUR RECEPTION and JUNIOR PRIMARY CHILD

 Ensure good nutrition, regular exercise, very limited screen time and ample sleep.
 But also: